 Why It Works

-- Cooking carrots sous vide cooks them in their own juices, packing them with intense carrot flavor.
+- The sous-vide method means that the carrots cook in their own juices, packing them with intense carrot flavor.

 - Tossing the carrots in the skillet for a couple minutes after cooking glazes them in their reduced juices, enhancing their flavor and appearance.

-There are some vegetables for which sous vide cooking can't be beat.
-Carrots top that list.
-When cooked in a sealed bag with a little bit of butter, sugar, and salt, the natural flavor of the carrot intensifies into a sweeter, stronger, and downright tastier version of itself.
+That said, there are some vegetables for which sous-vide cooking can't be beat.
+For me, carrots top that list.
+When cooked in a sealed bag with a little bit of butter, sugar, and salt, the natural flavor of the carrot intensifies into a sweeter, stronger, and downright better version of itself.
+It's one of the few cooking methods where the end result is a vegetable that tastes more like itself than when you started.

-- 1 pound baby whole baby carrots, peeled or well-scrubbed, or 1 pound medium to large carrots, peeled and cut into 1-inch chunks
+- 1 pound (454g) baby whole small carrots, peeled or well-scrubbed, or 1 pound (454g) medium to large carrots, peeled and cut into 1-inch chunks

 - 2 tablespoons (30g) unsalted butter